Increased productivity, safety and security in farming operations

 Most common risks

-Most injuries on farms occur while workers lift, push or pull, and adjust or repair machinery.
-Injuries sustained while operating or attributed to the use of tractors, for example, account for some 300 fatalities each year, so with the drive for greater productivity and greater mechanisation, farm managers are looking for solutions that will support more vigorous safety procedures for workers.
+Most injuries on farms occur while workers lift, push, or pull and adjust or repair machinery.
+Injuries sustained while operating or attributed to the use of tractors, for example, account for some 300 fatalities each year.
+With the drive for greater productivity and greater mechanisation, farm managers are looking for solutions that will support more vigorous safety procedures for workers.

 - Accidents caused by tractor operations